rogue707Dev/django-gdaps/docs/Installation.rst

 FRONTEND_ENGINE
     The engine which is used for setting up a frontend.
 ATM it can only be "vue".
 In future, maybe other engines are supported (Angular, React, etc.).
 PRs welcome.

+FRONTEND_PKG_MANAGER
+    This is the package manager used to init/install packages.
+ATM you can use "yarn" or "npm".
+Default is *npm*.

 Now you can initialize the frontend with

 .. code-block::bash